7 common CTET mistakes aspirants make, and what to do instead

 Why it happens: CDP looks like theory to memorise, so aspirants skim it and move to subjects that feel more concrete.

 Do instead: Front-load CDP and study it for understanding, not recall.
-Own the four theorists, constructivism, inclusive education, and assessment well enough to answer a classroom scenario without first retrieving a definition.
+Own Piaget, Vygotsky, Kohlberg and Bruner, along with constructivism, inclusive education and assessment, well enough to answer a classroom scenario without first reaching for a definition.
+Each theorist has one keyword that triggers it, and CTET CDP: the high-yield concepts and theorists you must know works through those triggers with a solved scenario.

 3. Treating Language II as an afterthought